jonelantha's avatar

 - name: Deploy

-run: python3 ./scripts/deploy.sh --bucketname my-test-bucket --cloudfrontid MYCLOUDFRONTID
+run: python3 ./scripts/deploy.py --bucketname my-test-bucket --cloudfrontid MYCLOUDFRONTID

 Pros: